 In the heart of Paris, in a building situated on the banks of the Seine, built by the architect Jean Nouvel, right near the Seine and the natural sciences university known as Jussieu, lies the Arab World Institute.
 Constructed during the 1980s, this cultural space is immediately striking thanks to its glass and metallic architecture and design elements.
 One of the most striking features of the building is the large facade that greets those who enter.
 This facade is so remarkable because within it are 240 apertures that react to light exposure from the sun, closing and opening themselves as necessary, depending on how much sunlight hits the building.
 Within the walls of the Institut du Monde Arabe, visitors can attend a variety of artistic and cultural exhibitions.
 In addition to the permanent collection that spreads out over three floors, a number of temporary exhibits allow the institute to constantly offer new and different discoveries to its Parisian audience.
 From ancient artefacts to contemporary art to photography, the subjects of these exhibitions provide a glimpse into the various aspects of the Arab world.
 A trip to the Institut du Monde Arabe can be completed with a visit to its rooftop café and restaurant.
 This restaurant provides regional specialities for lunch, dinner or just an afternoon mint tea and also offers a magnificent panoramic view that must be seen to be believed.
 This makes the Institut du Monde Arabe a rare gem in a city with so many breathtaking views to offer.

-Special advance booking rate for stays between September 21st and October 31st.
+Special advance booking rate for stays between November 1st and February 28th .
 Very very limited!
 Choosing this rate means that your reservation cannot be cancelled, modified or reimbursed.